gitter-badger/meteorjs-website/README.md

 - [ ] Ban and Ban temp system ?
 - [ ] Public and private chat system and chat linked with a Discord server ?

-You join the official Discord too: https://discord.gg/cpzC8FP.
+You can join the official Discord too: https://discord.gg/cpzC8FP.

 And view the [CONTRIBUTING.md](https://github.com/Bricklou/meteor-website/blob/master/CONTRIBUTING.md).